Capablanca Mem, Havana et al. (1st 1962, 53th 2018)

 After an impressive jubilee at Havana in 2015, the traditional series stepped for its 51th edition in 2016 and its 52nd edition in 2017 anew to Varadero.
 In 2018, the tournament returned to Havana.

 The Capablanca Memorial is one of a very few international tournamants, mostly offering a closed invitation B section, in a mix for local (latinamercano) hereos, aging stars and promising youngster, ie. Jeffery Xiong, America's next top chess prodigy, took benefit at the tender age of 15, he is born in October 30, 2000, he won the Premier (B-group) of the 2016 Memorial at Varadero as clear first.
-Xiong is currently one of the Young Stars – Team USA program that has been sponsored by the Kasparov Chess Foundation (KCF) and the Chess Club & Scholastic Center of Saint Louis (CCSCSL) since 2012.
+Jeffrey Xiong is currently one of the Young Stars – Team USA program that has been sponsored by the Kasparov Chess Foundation (KCF) and the Chess Club & Scholastic Center of Saint Louis (CCSCSL).
 A group of young and promising chess players are assessed and evaluated by Garry Kasparov himself, along with KCF President and FIDE Senior Trainer Michael Khodarkovsky.